 Refreshingly, recognizing the facts brings us all closer to the middle ground of sexual humanism (see post #10) and the basic principles of honesty and responsibility.
 And, thanks indeed to those progressive social and political movements, the process of creating a more humane world is already in motion.
 So we don’t need to throw the baby out with the bathwater, we just need better bearings to guide us.

-What I’m pointing to is creating those bearings by coming to terms with the basic facts of life, because we have overlaid history upon sexuality resulting in the completely nonsensical “common sense” we carry around about the evils of material sexuality.
+What I’m pointing to is creating those bearings by coming to terms with the basic facts of life, because we have overlaid history upon sexuality, conflating a pathological phenomenon with a natural sexual process, resulting in the completely nonsensical “common sense” we carry around about the evils of material sexuality.
 This has never worked in bringing anyone into alignment with the basic facts of life and, therefore, it has never led to any sense of contentment, sexually or otherwise.
 So, it’s time to put some real sense into common sense, and free the sensual creature within!

 The classic Evolutionary Psychology argument that only males are aroused by visual stimuli has been debunked by scientific studies…